build-on-aws/content/posts/instrumenting-java-apps-using-opentelemetry/index.md

 date: 2022-10-24
 ---

 In this tutorial, you will learn how to instrument an existing microservice written in Java and SpringBoot to produce telemetry data using OpenTelemetry.
 You will learn the differences between instrumenting the microservice using an automatic approach, where everything is automatically discovered for you, and the manual approach, where you make the code observable with instrumentation that you provide using the OpenTelemetry SDK.
 You will also learn how to send this telemetry data to a compatible backend using the OpenTelemetry collector, and eventually switch to another compatible backend without any modifications in the microservice code.

-## What you will learn
+In this tutorial, **you will learn**:

 - How to use the OpenTelemetry Java agent with a microservice
 - How to configure and implement the OpenTelemetry collector